-AWARNING Do not attempt to change a tire unless the car is on firm, level ground and well out of the flow of traffic.
+MARNING Do not attempt to change a tire unless the car is on firm, level ground and well out of the flow of traffic.

-Park the car on a firm, level surface, apply the parking brake, turn on the hazard warning switch, turn the ignition off, put the transmission in gear (Park for automatic transmission) and turn the ignition off.
+Park the car on a firm, level surface, apply the parking brake, turn on the hazard warning switch, put the transmission in gear (Park for automatic transmission) and turn the ignition off.

-- Lift the floor panel in the cargo area. - 2.
+- 1. Lift the floor panel in the cargo area. - 2.
 Remove the jack.